Home

 • Be assessed as medically stable and free of any illness that requires isolation from others

-• Agree to a stay of at least 8 months to 1 year
+• Agree to a stay of up to 1 year

-• Commit to 6 months of paid training and employment in Fruits of Labor's ACF certified Culinary and Agricultural Training Program.
+• Commit to 4 months of training and paid employment in Fruits of Labor's ACF certified Culinary and Agricultural Training Program.

-• Commit to contribute $75 per week for the program fee and $45 per week for meal plans.
+• Commit to $45 per week for meal plans.

 • Have adequate control over their behavior and assessed not to be imminently dangerous to self or others